-The best Chase cash back credit card is the Chase Freedom Unlimited® card because it offers 1.5 - 5% cash back on purchases and gives new cardholders a $200 bonus for spending $500 in the first 3 months.
+The best Chase credit card for cash back is Chase Freedom Unlimited® because it offers 1.5 - 5% cash back on purchases and gives new cardholders an extra 1.5% cash back on everything you buy, up to $20,000 spent in the first year.
 The Chase Freedom Unlimited card also has a $0 annual fee.

 It’s important to note that, technically, Chase does not offer any cash back credit cards.
-Chase Freedom Unlimited, Chase Freedom Flex, and the rest actually reward cardholders with points for every purchase.
-But Chase points are worth 1 cent each when redeemed for statement credits.
-So when Chase says 5% cash back, for example, they really mean 5 points per $1 that are worth 5% cash back.
+Chase Freedom Unlimited, Chase Freedom Flex, and the rest cards actually reward cardholders with points for every purchase.
+But Chase points are worth 1 cent each when redeemed for statement credit.
+So, when Chase says 5% cash back, for example, they really mean 5 points per $1 that are worth 5% cash back.

 Here’s how to redeem Chase rewards: